David Young (wrestler): Total Nonstop Action Wrestling (2002–2007)

 David Young joined Total Nonstop Action Wrestling in June 2002, and wrestled a dark match against Apolo on June 19.
 He worked in TNA as a lower-card heel.
 On September 24, 2003, Young acted as the tag team partner of Simon Diamond when Diamond's usual partner, Johnny Swinger, was sidelined with appendicitis.
 The next week, Young assumed that he was now a member of Glenn Gilbertti's stable, the New York Connection (NYC), along with Diamond and Swinger, but Gilberti insisted that he first had to "prove himself" by defeating The Sandman.
 Young lost, and was subsequently beaten down by Gilberti and his clients.
-The following week, Young earned a spot in the group by helping them defeat the 3Live Kru in a six-man tag match.
+The following week, Young earned a spot in the group by helping them defeat the 3 Live Kru in a six-man tag match.

 The stable began to fall apart, and on January 14, 2004 split into two tag teams; Gilberti and Young, and Simon and Swinger.
 Gilberti and Young went on to feud with the Insane Clown Posse, with Young claiming to be afraid of clowns.
 Young then began regularly losing his matches, with his losing streak leading Gilberti to turn on him.
 On August 11, Young finally broke his losing streak by pinning Gilberti in a "Final Gut Check match", then left TNA for several months.
 He returned on December 24, losing to Abyss.
 Young appeared sporadically with TNA for several months, and on July 17 at No Surrender 2005 he reforged his alliance with Simon Diamond, who offered to make him "a diamond in the rough".
 On February 22, 2007, TNA released David Young.

 At Slammiversary, on June 19, 2022, Young made an unannounced appearance as a participant in the Reverse Battle Royal, which he failed to win as he was eliminated by Johnny Swinger.